 Whatever the reason, our drive took a few hours!!
 With too many glorious view points, clear skies and all those mountains surrounding us.
 We took our time and made the most of the spectacular route.

-Crossing the Dam wall is just breathtaking, with the bright blue waters on one side and the drop into the mountainous valley below on the other, but it’s best for a small van as turning round on the other side could be tricky.
+Crossing the Dam wall is just breathtaking.
+The bright blue water is on one side and the drop into the mountainous valley below on the other.
+But it’s best for a small van as turning around on the other side could be tricky.

 This was simply a special route.
 One that made us appreciate our surroundings that little bit more than ever.